 - Fill out the Style Profile.
 This helps the stylist learn about your size, style, shape, budget, and lifestyle.

 - **Add a note!
 I added a bit about my life as a stay-at-home mom.
 I wanted pieces that were comfortable for every day, but more fun than the basics I typically wear.
 (Or something along those lines).
 I also mentioned that I would be going to a wedding in September.
 I was planning on getting a new dress for the wedding, so I figured I would see if they sent me a dress.
 How slick would that be to have a dress mailed to me that worked for the wedding!

 - Select your delivery date.
-(There is a $20 styling fee.
+(There is a $20 styling fee, unless you use this link.
 If you keep anything in the box, the $20 will be credited towards the items you keep.)

 - Get the box and try everything on!

 - Decide what to keep and send everything else back.
-(They include a prepaid bag to shipping the items back!
+(They include a prepaid bag for shipping the items back!
 Way more convenient than my Target returns.)